itzVort3x1/DSA_prep/README.md

 All the basic loops in c++, with examples.

 <h1>c++ Patterns folder</h1>
-21 different patterns to practice while loops and build logical reasoning.
+27 different patterns from basic to advance, for better understanding of while loops and logical reasoning.